 “This is tough.
 The first step is acknowledging that life stress and training stress affect your body in very similar ways.
 When life gets busy, you have to simplify training.

-If the morning is the best time to run for you, then acknowledge that keeping it simple and having consistent small victories daily will bring you further than swinging for the fences a couple days a week and striking out the rest.
+If the morning is the best time to run for you, then acknowledge that keeping it simple and having consistent small victories daily will bring you further than swinging for the fences a couple of days a week and striking out the rest.
 I advise planning your big workouts and long runs for the weekend, or pick one or two afternoons or evenings a week for the more intense sessions so you can just worry about your shorter, more relaxed runs in the morning.”

 If a morning runner wants to become a night runner, or vice versa, what’s the first step to making the change?

 “Transitioning into and out of morning or night running starts with your sleep schedule.
 You have to set up a sleep schedule that allows you to recover properly each day so you feel ready to tackle training.
 After that, consider what changes occur before and after training as well.